Voice Projection Exercises

 If you want to be heard, then voice projection exercises are essential.
 You may be a singer or a speaker, either way; you need to be able to project your voice.

-“Sorry what did you say?” or “Sing up mate I can’t hear you!”
+“Sorry what did you say?” or “stop mumbling mate I can’t hear you!”
 Comments like these can knock your confidence!
 Voice projection exercises should also be called confidence building exercises!

 The wrong way to go about projecting your voice it just to shout it out.
 This is still the way it is instructed unfortunately in a lot of singing schools “pull in your belly and try to shout to the other end of the room!”
 Not cool, as often – in my experience with singers and speakers are instructed to do this they push closing the throat and hurting their voices.